-So, it turns out that Cogeian Systems turns 12 years old this month.
+It turns out that I’ve been leading this consulting firm for 12 years this month!
 I’ve decided to share some of my experience from these 12 years.
 Maybe it helps, maybe it doesn’t…but I hope it does.

 1) Sometimes turning down work is a good idea.